covid-at-home/covid-at-home/shopping.md

 - Hand soap and moisturizer / petroleum jelly.
 All that hand-washing really takes a toll on the skin!
 - Toothpaste, floss, mouthwash, anything else you need for good oral hygiene.
 (It's not a good time to need a dentist.)
 - Paper towels, antiseptic wipes, bathroom wet wipes, tissues.
 - Cleaning supplies.
-Disposable paper towels and spray glass cleaner or really any other type of cleaner that cuts oil (dish soapy water, shower cleaner, diluted bleach or hydrogen peroxide) should kill the virus by dissolving its lipid (fat) membrane and thus rendering it inactive, while containing the contaminated cleaning materials safely inside your garbage bag.
+Disposable paper towels and spray glass cleaner or really any other type of cleaner that cuts oil (dish soapy water, shower cleaner, diluted bleach or hydrogen peroxide) -- any of these works by dissolving the virus's lipid (fat) membrane.
+This inactivates it.
+Contain contaminated cleaning materials safely inside your garbage bag.
 Here's a fuller [list](https://www.consumerreports.org/cleaning/common-household-products-that-can-destroy-novel-coronavirus/).
 - Pads, tampons, condoms, whatever else you need to stay clean and safe.
 - Disposable garbage bags.
 Not a good thing to run out of when you're sick and will need to dispose of your tissues safely eventually!

 ### Other supplies

-In addition to having approximately 2-4 weeks of essentials, here are some necessary and handy things to have if you are going to be taking care of someone with COVID-19.
+In addition to having around 2-4 weeks of essentials, here are some other things you might want or need to have if you are going to be taking care of someone with COVID-19.
 None of this is very expensive or requires special training to use.

 If we included examples (generally on the German version of Amazon), this is not a buying recommendation and we are not making any money if you click that precise one (or any other).
 By showing you the example, we mean nothing more than *"something like this."* Use whatever online or retail channel you like to get something similar.